-Roland received a master’s degree in Geology and Geophysics from Louisiana State University in 1998.
-While at LSU, Roland studied under the guidance Prof. Ray E. Ferrell, Jr., a widely respected clay mineralogist.
-Roland completed a variety of college and USGS courses related to water-quality and hydrology.
-Though he prefers field work like many of his colleagues, Roland has contributed to numerous report publications, including proceeding abstracts, Data Series Reports, OFRs, WRIRs, SIRs, Fact Sheets, and a Circular.
-Roland is a contributing author for program letters and quarterly reports for the Fort Polk Military Project (1996-present).
-Roland is a member of the ACAD NAWQA Study Unit (1997-present).
-Roland currently is assisting with the Fort Polk Project, co-authoring a NAWQA regional summary report for the Mississippi Embayment-Texas Coastal Uplands Principal Aquifer, and working as a team member in the Ruston Program Office, LA, for the deployment of pressure transducers to document hurricane storm surge.
-Roland has given over 10 professional presentations to a variety of audiences, such as a Sustainability Conference at the Fort Polk Military Reservation, LA, the USGS DODEC conference in Gulfport, MS, and the NGWA (National Ground Water Association) conference in San Antonio, TX (April 2005).
+Roland holds a master’s degree in Geology and Geophysics from Louisiana State University, where he studied under the esteemed clay mineralogist Professor Ray E. Ferrell Jr. He has completed a range of courses in water quality and hydrology and has contributed to numerous publications, including abstracts, reports, and fact sheets.
+Roland is also a contributing author for program letters and quarterly reports for the Fort Polk Military Project and a member of the ACAD NAWQA Study Unit.
+His current work includes assisting with the Fort Polk Project, co-authoring a NAWQA regional summary report for the Mississippi Embayment-Texas Coastal Uplands Principal Aquifer, and deploying pressure transducers to document hurricane storm surge as part of a team in Ruston, LA.
+Roland has delivered over 10 professional presentations at conferences and events such as the Sustainability Conference at Fort Polk Military Reservation, the USGS DODEC conference in Gulfport, MS, and the National Ground Water Association conference in San Antonio, TX.

 Science and Products